-Development contributions also apply to commercial developments but the calculation of the number of HUEs is more complex as it depends on floor size, type of business undertaken and the location of the development.
+Development contributions for commercial developments are assessed as a proportion of the demand from an average residential home.
+The assessment is more complex as it depends on floor size, type of business and the location of the development.

 |Catchment||Development contribution per HUE

 |Garden and heritage parks|